XanaduAI/pennylane-datasets/content/other/phase-angles/inverse/using_this_dataset.md

 **Example usage**

-The following example shows how to plot the output of the qsvt algorithm and compare to the original Chebyshev approximation.
+The following example shows how to plot the output of the QSVT algorithm and compare to the original Chebyshev approximation.

 ```python
 import pennylane as qml